quintusdias/glymur/docs/source/detailed_installation.rst

 still produce heaps of output on stderr.
 Rather than let this swamp the signal (that most of those tests are actually passing), they've been filtered out for now.
-There are also more skipped tests on Python 2.7 than on Python 3.3.
+There are also more skipped tests on Python 2.7 than on Python3.
 The important part is whether or not any test errors are reported at the end.